(Reading my journal entry titled A Brief History of My Life first will give you some important background on me before continuing).

 Whether you believe this is all coincidence, or if I am indeed the reincarnate of Lennie Tristano, it really all comes down to your personal belief system.
 I do know though that where I am right now, with this information, is perfect.
 There are lessons I have already learned in just 24 hours from Lennie that I believe will influence how I move forward with my music, and may also impact how you see life too.
 As I have quickly dived into his life with a feverish obsession, it seems clear that Lennie never finished what he started.
 He was rigid in his manner and approach which stopped him from travelling the world and becoming a household name.
 Ind commented that “he stuck with his convictions and would not commercialize.
 His dedication, plus the lack of general appreciation by many jazz critics, led inevitably to his being sidelined.”

 Is that the life I want to live?
 Teetering on greatness but never allowing yourself to bust out?
 Seven days in ‘bardo’ is not a long time so clearly Lennie/I was clearly in a rush to get back and continue the journey.
 My parents always said I was a mystery child.
 Not planned and somehow conceived way out of cycle.
 Yet here I am.
-Transitioning from a saxophonist to a vocalist.
-Perhaps I have something to say that needs to be heard.
+Having transitioned from a saxophonist to a vocalist and pianist.
+Perhaps I have something to say that needs to be heard?

 I’m so tired, tired of waiting